 Want to get involved with raising awareness?
 Check out the ideas below.

+Last year 45 Cuppa Tea for MND events were held all over the country, including at the Beehive.
 These events are a great way to raise awareness and educate people about motor neurone disease, as well as raise vital funds to help MND New Zealand to provide the best quality care and support for those living with motor neurone disease.

 Want to host a Cuppa Tea for MND?